kweng/kweng/README.md

 ### Hi there 👋
+I'm working on fish reproductive biology, learning some R, and trying to get some help from copilot.

 <!--
 **kweng/kweng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.